-Programme Stage 2 is common to all 3 pathways and focuses on 'Person-Centred Care in Context'.
-Programme stage 2 is 44 weeks in duration (including 11 weeks holiday).
+Programme Stage 2 is common to all pathways and focuses on 'Person-Centred Care in Context'.
+Programme Stage 2 is undertaken over one academic year

-In each pathway there are 3 core theory modules and 1 practice module.
+In each pathway, there are 5 core theory modules, 1 elective theory module (choose one from a menu) and 1 practice module.